{/*

 Successful branding never just happens.
 Give the best experience to your consumers when they make (or consider) a purchase.
 Learn the following tips to get there.

 Products represent far more than just something that consumers purchase to fulfill needs and wants.
 In many cases, they're also a way for companies to market a specific experience to shoppers.
-That's precisely why companies go out of their ways to cultivate a specific brand image.
+That's precisely why companies go out of their way to cultivate a particular image of their brand.

 According to one study, less than 35 percent of consumers actually trust the brands that they buy from.
-That means you'll want to work hard to ensure that the image you create is one that your consumers are going to resonate with.
+That means you'll want to work hard to ensure that the image you create is one that your target consumers will resonate with.

-Before you start to build a brand, you'll need to understand what it is exactly that consumers are looking for.
+Before you start building a brand, you'll need to understand precisely what consumers are looking for.

 1. Branding in a Nutshell

-Before you build a brand, you need to decide what a brand really is.
+Before building a brand, you need to define what a brand truly is.
 While you might think that it's little more than the name and logo of a company, it also includes the firm's voice and attitude.
 Consumers interact with brands whether they buy into them or not, which means they're building an experience each time they have any contact with one.

-Branding is the process of applying a specific feature to a firm in the hopes that consumers will associate a certain attribute with said company.
+Branding is the process of applying a specific feature to a firm in the hopes that consumers will associate a particular attribute with said company.
 A high level of brand awareness leads to a company's image being seen as popular.
-Consumers can't consider purchasing goods and services from a specific company if they don't know it exists.
+Consumers can't consider purchasing goods and services from a specific company if they are unaware of its existence.

 As a result, you'll want to focus on building brand awareness before you do anything else.
 While you might think that a huge publicity stunt is the best way to do so, that might not be the case.

-According to experts from DesignBro, working with an organization that can help you build a brand identity from the ground up might actually be more important.
-Think of how many companies you can remember based merely on their relatively simple minimalistic logos.
+According to experts, working with an organization that can help you build a brand identity from the ground up might actually be more critical.
+Please think of how many companies you can remember based merely on their relatively simple, minimalistic logos.
 More than likely, you can visualize quite a few.

 Keep in mind that visual design is only a portion of what you need.
-You'll want to establish a target audience so you know what your team is supposed to be aiming for.
+You'll want to establish a target audience so you know what your team is aiming for.

 2. Honing in On a Single Target

-Since branding can potentially lead to trust, you'll want to better understand who your brand will speak to.
-Take some time to figure out what kind of consumer needs your product and figure out what other problems they might need solutions to.
+Since branding can potentially lead to trust, you'll want to understand better who your brand will speak to.
+Take some time to determine what kind of consumer your product addresses and identify other problems they may have that require solutions.

-Some experts build a research-based outline of a prototypical customer they call a buyer persona.
-While you don't need to go this far, it does help to get a better grasp on what your customers need before you go any further.
+Some experts develop a research-based outline of a prototypical customer, which they refer to as a buyer persona.
+While you don't need to go this far, it does help to gain a better understanding of what your customers need before proceeding.

 Establish a mission statement that spells out why you created your business.
 At times, marketing gurus have suggested that small business owners write a brand manifesto that encompasses everything about why their organization exists.
 Once again, you don't need to go to this extreme.
-You do, however, want to build a brand that you truly believe in and use your own beliefs to shape the messages that you feed your potential consumers.
+You do, however, want to build a brand that you genuinely believe in and use your own beliefs to shape the messages you share with your potential consumers.

-Hard numbers, if you can find them, are the best way to get a better picture of who might eventually buy into your brand.
-Startup companies often make the mistake of ignoring market analysis reports and plunge themselves deep into debt in the process.
+Complex numbers, if you can find them, are the best way to get a better picture of who might eventually buy into your brand.
+Startup companies often make the mistake of ignoring market analysis reports and plunging themselves deep into debt in the process.

-Pay close attention to whatever data you can find about your potential consumer.
+Pay close attention to any available data about your potential consumer.
 If you can't state explicitly what kind of person might want to buy your products, then it's easy to imagine that nobody would.

 That might sound harsh, but it's true.
-Your brand is supposed to provide help for people regardless of whether they know they need help in some way.
+Your brand is supposed to provide help for people, regardless of whether they are aware of a need for assistance.
 Think of all of the various surfer-themed fashion brands that you've seen come into vogue over the last 10-15 years.

 3. Defining Your Company's Values

 As consumer trust in major companies continues to erode, you need to figure out some way to make people want to believe in the image that you're selling.
 That's not easy if you don't believe in your own brand.
-Make sure to clearly outline what you believe in and how you feel your brand stands apart from everyone else in the industry segment you deal with.
+Ensure that you clearly outline what you think and how you feel your brand distinguishes itself from others in the industry segment you operate in.

 Natural food companies have long led the way in this kind of marketing.
 They're able to position themselves as a healthier alternative to mass-market companies.
-Those that sell products that claim to be better for the environment have also done well to position themselves apart from the rest.
+Those that sell products claiming to be better for the environment have also done well in positioning themselves apart from the rest.

-Considering today's increased emphasis on privacy, you might want to consider promoting your company's commitment to protecting your users.
+Given today's heightened emphasis on privacy, you may want to highlight your company's commitment to protecting its users.
 This is especially true if you're running a dedicated social media marketing campaign.

-Once you have a brand in place, you're going to need to put it to work.
+Once you have a brand in place, you'll need to put it to work.

 4. Deploying Your Finished Brand Image

-Perhaps the first thing to do when you finalize your brand image is realized that no brand is ever truly finished.
-The public perception of your company will continue to evolve over the long-term.
-That means you'll want to use your branding materials on everything that your company puts out.
-Make sure your packaging and products are all branded appropriately.
+Perhaps the first thing to do when you finalize your brand image is to realize that no brand is ever truly finished.
+The public perception of your company will continue to evolve over the long term.
+That means you'll want to use your branding materials on everything your company produces.
+Ensure that your packaging and products are all properly branded.

-On the other hand, you'll want to go all out with the use of your brand image.
+On the other hand, you'll want to go all out with utilizing your brand image.
 Every single profile photo and piece of the cover art on your site and social media accounts should reflect your brand.
-You might even want to put your logo as your profile image since this can make it easier for your customers to recognize your firm.
+You might even want to use your logo design as your profile image, as this can make it easier for your customers to recognize your firm.

-All of your posts and captions should reflect the unique voice you came up with for your brand.
+All of your posts and captions should reflect the unique voice you've developed for your brand.
 Don't be afraid to play a character if it comes down to it.
 If your brand is snarky, then you'll want your posts to reflect that.
 While you don't want to be argumentative for argument's sake, there's no reason why you can't differentiate your brand by showcasing your unique sense of humor.

-Every piece of web copy and all your calls to action are going to need to reflect this brand voice as well.
-You may even want to consider rewriting product descriptions and marketing copy to sound more like they're in line with your organization's vision.
+Every piece of web copy and all your calls to action will need to reflect this brand voice as well.
+You may even want to consider revising product descriptions and marketing copy to align them more closely with your organization's vision.

 5. Framing Advertisements Through Your Brand's Image

-You can expect that consumers in 2021 are going to be quite jaded and they might not trust most of the messages that they receive via advertising.
-That means you'll want to cut down on the marketing lingo and give your potential consumers genuine messages.
+You can expect that consumers in 2021 will be quite jaded and may not trust most of the messages they receive via advertising.
+That means you'll want to cut down on the marketing jargon and provide your potential consumers with genuine messages.

-Any marketing technique that you try will need to rely on a number of different approaches in order to reach as many people as possible.
+Any marketing technique you try will need to rely on multiple approaches to reach as many people as possible.
 Make sure that every single one of these incorporates your brand in some way.
 At the same time, don't start associating yourself with other organizations that might offend your target audience.
-Consumers who feel that their favorite brands have finally sold out will be unlikely to buy into them any longer.
+Consumers who feel that their favorite brands have finally sold out will be unlikely to continue buying from them.

-Always treat your brand as a person who has an identity and a certain type of personality.
-Ask yourself how your brand would introduce itself and then use the answer to that question as a frame of reference when messaging your prospective clients.
-Some business specialists have even used this method to come up with personal brands, which should help illustrate just how powerful these techniques are.
+Always treat your brand as a person with an identity and a distinct personality.
+Ask yourself how your brand would introduce itself, and then use the answer to that question as a frame of reference when messaging your prospective clients.
+Some business specialists have even employed this method to develop personal brands, which should help illustrate just how powerful these techniques are.

 Sam Makad is a business consultant.
 He helps small & medium enterprises to grow their businesses and overall ROI.
 You can follow Sam on Twitter, Facebook, and Linkedin.